 As per the data shared by Mental Health Foundation, 1 out of every 10 children suffer from a mental health problem.
-In today’s world, people are increasingly concerned about physical well-being, and thus, mental health is completely being ignored.
+In today’s modern world, people are increasingly concerned about physical well-being, and thus, mental health is completely being ignored.
 Almost 70% of these mental health problems do not get professional help or support. (source)

 Who are Child Counselors?

 Child counselors are professionals who are specialized in treating behavioral, emotional, and mental health disorders of a child or teen.
-The counselors might sit either at a private clinic or in a hospital, providing child / teen mental health and well-being services.
+The counselors might sit either at a private clinic or in a hospital, providing child/teen mental health and well-being services.
 Child counselors provide mental health therapy to children in order to treat any underlying mental issues that may be disturbing the child.

 How Child Counselors Work